craigprotzel/making-education/Schedule/README.md

 	* CONNECT with Maker Mentor to continue discussing strategies to implement and test prototype idea in Kathamndu
 	* FINISH Research Paper due by Sunday March 11 9PM
 	* PREPARE for Trip
+	* CONNECT with Maker Mentor to share prototype and begin discussing ways to test the idea

 ### SPRING BREAK WEEK
 * Projected trip dates: Tuesday March 13th - Monday March 19th